ipfabric/docs/docs/releases/known_issues/cisco/index.md

 ------------------------------------------------------------------------

 !!! info Cisco ASA
     **Description**: Some Cisco ASA and Firepower Hardware platforms enable running either Cisco ASA software or Firepower Threat Defense software.
 Depending on the software actually in use these devices are detected either as Cisco ASA or Cisco FTD.
-E.g. Cisco Firepower 2100 can be detected as “asa” when running ASA software, or as “ftd” when running FTD software.
+E.g. Cisco Firepower 2100 can be detected as "asa" when running ASA software, or as "ftd" when running FTD software.

 ------------------------------------------------------------------------

 !!! bug **Affected platforms**: Cisco Nexus 5000, 6000 and 9000

     **Description**: Several Cisco Nexus platforms allow setting MTU on a per-service basis.
 Interface MTU shown in IPF GUI is only interface specific (e.g. inventory/interfaces table).
 Therefore interface MTU value for Nexus 5k/6k/9k can only be displayed if the network-qos system policy defines the same MTU for all services or when no network-qos system policy is active.
-Command “show policy-map system type network-qos” is used to determine the network-qos system policy.
+Command "show policy-map system type network-qos" is used to determine the network-qos system policy.
-    MTU value displayed in “show interface” command is assumed to be the default value.
+    MTU value displayed in "show interface" command is assumed to be the default value.
 Note: class-fcoe is not considered when comparing different services MTUs.

     - [CSCsl21529](https://bst.cloudapps.cisco.com/bugsearch/bug/CSCsl21529)